-To accomplish this, repeat the steps in "Granting Access to java.util.Collection and java.util.Iterator,"replacing "java.util.\" with "ejb20.basic.beanManaged.\" in step 3.
+To grant access to ejb20.basic.beanManaged, repeat the steps in "Granting Access to java.util.Collection and java.util.Iterator," replacing "java.util." with "ejb20.basic.beanManaged." in step 3.

 Note that because of the final asterisk, you're actually granting access to the entire ejb20.basic.beanManaged package.